Trino11/taps_backend/readme.md

 # Startup

 You'll need to execute the startup.sql in your database for the first time.
-The default user credentials will be root root, you can change it throw the user management of the api or directly on the sql script.
+The default admin user credentials in the panel will be root root, you can change it throw the user management of the api or directly on the sql script (note: the password is hashed).

+# Using the app

+## Docker

+### Using prebuilt package

+You can just import the prebuilt package and run it directly following this steps
+- Download from [the releases page](https://github.com/Trino11/taps_backend/releases/download/v1.1.1/taps-backend-1.1.1-dockerimg.tar) the latest version or running `curl https://github.com/Trino11/taps_backend/releases/download/v1.1.1/taps-backend-1.1.1-dockerimg.tar`
+- Execute the command `docker load -i taps-backend-1.1.1-dockerimg.tar taps-backend:1.1.1` where <taps-backend-1.1.1-dockerimg.tar> is the image you previously downloaded and <taps-backend:1.1.1> is the resulting image_name:tag of the image in your docker images.
+- Now you can just run `docker run --name my_taps_panel taps-backend:1.1.1 -p <port>:3000` adding the needed [environment variables](#environment-variables) as explained in the [prebuilt package](#in-the-prebuilt-package) and changing the <port> to the target port of the api.

+### Building with Dockerfile

+If you want, you can use Docker building by your own the container.
+- Clone the repository
+- Install the dependences using npm install.
+- Build the TypeScript project using `tsc` on the root.
+- Modify the Dockerfile described in [the docker environment variables](#in-the-dockerfile) if you need, you can set the default values of the ENV variables there.
+(You can also change the variables using [the .env file](#using-env-file)).
+- Run `docker build --tag taps-backend:1.1.1 .` to generate a docker image of the project.

+If you need to extract the image to a file, you can use `docker save --output <outputfilepath>.tar taps-backend:1.1.1` where `<outputfilepath>` is the path of the output file.

+Then you can import the file image with `docker load -i <inputfilepath>.tar taps-backend:1.1.1` where `<inputfilepath>` is the path to the image file .tar.

+## Native

+To run the project directly with Node, you will need to
+- Clone the repository
+- Configure the .env variables creating a `.env` file on the root, and using the [Environment Variables](#using-env-file)
+- Install node dependences using `npm install`
+- Build the project using `tsc` if you have TypeScript installed globally, or `npm run build` if not.
+- The command `npm start` will start the app in developer mode.

 # Environment Variables